Vitamin Deficiencies and Sciatica

 1. What vitamin deficiency causes sciatica?

-Deficiencies in vitamins B1, B2, B6, and B12 have been found to increase the risk of sciatica.
+Deficiencies in vitamins B1, B2, B6, and B12 have been associated with an increased risk of sciatica.
 These nutrients play a vital role in nerve function and myelin production, which is crucial for maintaining a healthy nervous system.

-In addition, vitamin D and magnesium deficiencies may also contribute to sciatica by impairing bone health, muscle function, and nerve repair, further exacerbating nerve pain and inflammation.
+In addition, vitamin D and magnesium deficiencies may also contribute to discomfort by impairing bone health, muscle function, and nerve repair, further exacerbating nerve pain.

 2. What are the best nutrients for the sciatic nerve?